 - Dad represents 50% of the DNA that gets passed on to the baby

-- Mun & dad pass on their DNA and any other health problems they may have, which should be resolved before considering pregnancy to benefit the quality of life of the child
+- Mum & dad pass on their DNA and any other health problems they may have, which should be resolved before considering pregnancy to benefit the quality of life of the child

 This means that both parties are responsible for passing on good health to the child.
-If mum and or dad have MTHFR gene mutations, these get passed on to the child through their DNA contribution respectively.
-It also means that if either person has other health problems this can cause further problems with getting pregnant and or passing on those health problems to their unborn baby and or can cause miscarriage.
+If mum and or dad have MTHFR gene mutations.
+These get passed on to the child through their DNA contribution respectively.
+It also means that if either person has other health problems this can cause further problems with getting pregnant.
+Further passing on those health problems to their unborn baby and or can cause miscarriage.

-People with MTHFR gene mutations have a reduced ability to metabolize folate which increases the risk of folate related pregnancy problems such as:
+People with MTHFR gene mutations have a reduced ability to metabolize folate.
+Which actually increases the risk of folate-related pregnancy problems such as: